autoplot/documentation/javadoc/org/das2/catalog/DasProp.md

+# org.das2.catalog.DasProp

-# org.das2.catalog.DasPropProperties retrieved from a das catalog node, a wrapper around Object.
+Properties retrieved from a das catalog node, a wrapper around Object.

  DasNodes can have properties of different types.
 Since Java reflection provides methods for determining the actual return type of a property pulled from a catalog